sushiswap/bentobox/README.md

 ## Security

 An early version was audited by PeckShield and partially by Quantstamp.
-The thoroughness wasn't overwhelming, which led to the creation of an internal audit checklist (see checks.txt in the docs folder).
+The thoroughness wasn't overwhelming, which led to the creation of an internal audit checklist (see CHECKLIST.MD in the docs folder).

 Contracts are covered 100% by tests.